billYanze/PartsCollector/README.md

 # PartsCollector

-An image management tool helps to maintain the part & their images
+PartsCollector is an images management tool helping maintain the parts with their images.

 ## Getting Started

-This is a tiny tool that helps you to manage your supplement parts, where to add/edit information about those images.
+This is a tiny tool helping you manage your supplement parts inventory and parts information.

 ### Prerequisites